Skin, Ear, Head, and Neck Surgery

 - MLOs: Multi-Lobular Osteosarcomas are cancers of the flat bones, most commonly of the skull and jaw.
 Surgical removal by a board certified surgeon trained in the multiple disciplines of soft tissue, orthopedic, and neurosurgery is most appropriate to maximize your pets’ chance of a long term remission.

 - Brachycephalic Airway Surgery: Commonly performed in Pugs, Bulldogs, French Bulldogs, Boston Terriers, this surgery helps open up the nose and shorten the palate for dogs who experience loud breathing and exercise intolerance.
 Chronic respiratory changes are not always reversible and this procedure is best done in the hands of an experienced surgeon in relatively young animals.
-Dr. Agrodnia has performed hundreds of these procedures safely over the past 13 years.
+Our surgeons have performed hundreds of these procedures safely over the years.

 - Eyelid Surgery: Some dogs are born with eyelids that turn in or out, causing irritation of the eyes.
 Surgical intervention is appropriate to better align the upper and lower lids and minimize risk of corneal injury long term.